 This art activity creates a meaningful result and a special bulletin board with an important message.

-I had a parent come and tell me today that her daughter no longer wants to have baths, but “quick showers that save water!”
-It makes everything we do to teach our students worth it when it changes an attitude or behavior for the better.
+I had a parent come and tell me today that her daughter no longer wants to have baths but “quick showers that save water!”
+It makes everything we do to teach our students worth it when it improves our attitude or behavior.

 Earth Day Ideas and Resources